rjdunnill/VBFLXGRD/README.md

-# VBFLXGRD
+# VBFLXGRD.NET
-VB FlexGrid Control (Replacement of the MSFlexGrid control)
+VB.NET Windows Forms FlexGrid Control (Replacement of the MSFlexGrid control)

 This project is intended to replace the MSFlexGrid control of VB6 with a managed code version.